 WATER QUALITY-BASED EFFLUENT LIMITATIONS FOR BACTERIAL INDICATOR TMDL IN THE MIDDLE SANTA ANA RIVER WATERSHED

-The following water quality-based effluent limitations (WQBELs) apply to discharges in runoff from MS4s owned or controlled by Permittees discharging into the Middle Santa Ana River (MSAR) Watershed as indicated in Appendix 1, which includes the cities of Clairmont and Pomona (covered under a separate NPDES Permit).
+The following water quality-based effluent limitations (WQBELs) apply to discharges in runoff from MS4s owned or operated by Permittees discharging into the Middle Santa Ana River (MSAR) Watershed as indicated in Appendix 1, which includes the cities of Claremont and Pomona.
 The WQBELs in this Appendix are based on and consistent with the assumptions and requirements of the Bacterial Indicator TMDLs for MSAR Watershed.
-The compliance deadline for dry weather conditions specified in the Basin Plan passed on December 31, 2015, while the compliance deadline for wet weather conditions has not passed and is December 31, 2025.
+The compliance deadline for dry summer conditions specified in the Basin Plan passed on December 31, 2015, while the compliance deadline for wet winter conditions is December 31, 2025.
+Upon the effective date of the Basin Plan amendment set forth in Resolution R8-2026-0014, the compliance date for wet winter WQBELs shall be extended to December 31, 2035.

-Permittees must carry out an effective portfolio of projects and programs for the control of bacteria in stormwater and authorized non-stormwater runoff from their MS4s that attain the WQBELs below.
+Permittees must take effective measures to control bacteria in stormwater and authorized non-stormwater runoff from their MS4s to comply with the WQBELs below.

 WQBELs for Escherichia coli

-During wet weather conditions (November 1 through March 31), MS4 Permittees’ projects and programs must achieve the following effluent limitation as soon as possible, but not later than December 31, 2025.
+During wet winter conditions (November 1 through March 31), MS4 Permittees’ projects and programs must achieve the following effluent limitation as soon as possible, but not later than December 31, 2025.
+Upon the effective date of the basin plan amendment set forth in Resolution R8-2026-0014, the compliance date for wet winter WQBELs shall be extended to December 31, 2035.

-The 5-sample, 30-day logarithmic mean of Escherichia coli in the receiving waters is less than 113 organisms/100 mL and not more than 10% of the samples exceed 212 organisms/100 mL for any 30-day period.
+The 5-sample, 30-day logarithmic mean of Escherichia coli in the receiving waters is less than 113 organisms/100 mL and not more than 10 percent of the samples exceed 212 organisms/100 mL for any 30-day period.

-During dry weather conditions (April 1 through October 31), MS4 Permittees’ projects and programs must achieve the following effluent limitation:
+During dry summer conditions (April 1 through October 31), MS4 Permittees’ projects and programs must achieve the following effluent limitation:

-The 5-sample, 30-day logarithmic mean of Escherichia coli in the receiving waters is less than 113 organisms/100 mL and not more than 10% of the samples exceed 212 organisms/100 mL for any 30-day period.
+The 5-sample, 30-day logarithmic mean of Escherichia coli in the receiving waters is less than 113 organisms/100 mL and not more than 10 percent of the samples exceed 212 organisms/100 mL for any 30-day period.

-The above WQBELs for Escherichia coli are temporarily suspended when high flow conditions preclude safe recreation in or near freshwater stream channels that have been engineered, heavily modified or maintained to serve as flood control facilities.
-Specifically, WQBELs are suspended when: 1) stream velocity is greater than 8 feet per second; or 2) the product of stream depth and velocity is greater than 10 square feet per second.
-If representative stream gauge data are not available; 3) the WQBELs are suspended when rainfall in the tributary area is greater than or equal to 0.5 inches in 24 hours.
+Santa Ana River, Reach 3 Only: The above WQBELs for Escherichia coli are temporarily suspended when high flow conditions preclude safe recreation in or near freshwater stream channels that have been engineered, heavily modified or maintained to serve as flood control facilities.
+Specifically, WQBELs are suspended when: stream velocity is greater than 8 feet per second or the product of stream depth and velocity is greater than 10 square feet per second.
+Where representative stream gauge data is not available, the WQBELs are suspended when rainfall in the tributary area is greater than or equal to 0.5 inches in 24 hours.
 The suspension ends 24-hours after the event, unless measured stream flow falls within normal pre-storm conditions (i.e., flow velocity is less than the 98th percentile, as calculated from a calibrated hydrograph).

+The WQBELs in Section I of this Appendix apply to Permittees that discharge into the impaired waterbodies of the middle Santa Ana River watershed found in Chapter 6 of the Basin Plan, Table 6-1w.
+The impaired waterbodies are: Santa Ana River, Reach 3, Chino Creek, Reach 1 and Reach 2, Mill Creek in Prado Area, Cucamonga Creek, Reach 1, and Prado Park Lake.

 Comprehensive Bacterial Reduction Plan

-The Permittees must have an implementation plan for projects and programs for the control of bacteria that complies with the requirements of this section and that has been approved by the Executive Officer.
+The Permittees must implement projects and programs for the control of bacteria according to a plan that complies with the requirements of this section and that has been approved by the Executive Officer.
+This plan will be called a Comprehensive Bacterial Reduction Plan (CBRP).
 The Permittees must: